 The first point of contact of the passing act is key, not the point of release.
 The Hawk-eye operative will select three frames for the VAR, who will choose the one that best represents that first point.
 From this frame, the 3D imaging is activated.

 How is the offside decision made?

 Once the frame has been selected, the Hawk-eye official will, in consultation with the VAR, mark reference points on the relevant attacking and defenders.
-Markers will be placed on the front foot, shoulder and possibly the knee depending on each player's stance.
+Cross-hair markers will be placed on the front foot, shoulder and possibly the knee depending on each player's stance.

-These points are then applied to the imaging software, which will produce a blue line for the defending player and a red line for the attacking player.
-If any of the blue line can be seen behind the red line, then the attacking player is in an offside position.
+The furthest-most point is then applied to the imaging software, along with the point on the ground where a player is stood, to produce a blue line for the defending player and a red line for the attacking player.
+If any of the red line can be seen in front of the blue line, then the attacking player is in an offside position.